Rricky122890/oo-many-many-practice/SECOND_DOMAIN.md

   * ORDER
     * #initialize an order is initialized with a restaurant, a customer and a dish
     * an order has corresponding attribute readers & writers for all three attributes
-    * Order.all returns all instances of the appointment class
+    * Order.all returns all instances of the order class

 ==============================================================